ulisesgomez120/toxin-filter-web/knowledge_base/Masterplan-toxin-filter.md

 1. Information Purpose

-   - The Toxin Filter extension provides information for educational purposes only
+   - The Clean Cart extension provides information for educational purposes only
    - The extension is not intended to diagnose, treat, cure, or prevent any disease
    - Users should consult qualified healthcare professionals for medical advice